 If you love the features of baby monitor tech but are concerned about security, the solution could be to upgrade.
 Spend a little more on a high-spec model which scores well on security.

 Alternatively, you could go for a high-quality surveillance camera instead.
 The DAB radio camera, for example, can live stream video and audio to a smartphone anywhere in the world, so even if you're away, you can keep an eye on the baby.

 You can view and control the CCTV camera from a handy Windows widget tool, and a microphone provides clear audio.
 What’s more, the Dome Camera is portable.
 This means that when your little one starts to crawl, toddle and walk – you can move it from room to room and do your best to keep up!

 The other security issue to consider in relation to the nursery is babysitters.
 It can be so difficult to trust a new person around your children, so it’s only natural to worry until you get to know your new childminder.
 You can put your mind at ease with a nanny cam.

 It’s up to you whether or not you tell the person that you’re filming.
 It is legal to film in your own home, provided you don’t put cameras where there is a reasonable expectation of privacy, for example, in the bathroom.
 You also can’t share, sell or give away the footage.

 If you choose to film secretly, there is always the risk that your childminder will find out.
 This can destroy the trusting relationship you’ve built up.

-If you choose to monitor the nursery openly or covertly, it's essential to collect only the relevant data.
+Collecting only the relevant data is essential if you choose to monitor the nursery openly or covertly.
 Sometimes the audio is enough.
-The Teddy bear voice activated Surveillance Cam could be the ideal tool for that.
+The Teddy bear voice activated recorder could be the ideal tool for that.
 It’s discreet, out of the way and collects perfect audio with long standby times.
-If you just want to keep an ear on things, or you have suspicions about your babysitter’s conduct, this cleverly disguised full audio recorder will be invaluable.
+If you just want to keep an ear on things or have suspicions about your babysitter’s conduct, this cleverly disguised full audio recorder will be invaluable.